MicrosoftDocs/winrt-api/windows.applicationmodel.core/applistentry_launchforuserasync_538168004.md

 Returns **true** if the launch succeeds; otherwise, **false**.

 ## -remarks
-The user is passed to the launched app via the activated event args.
+This is a Multi-User-Aware (MUA) API and can only be used by apps that declare themselves to be MUA, and only on devices that support MUA apps (like Xbox).
-The app is launched without passing additional parameters.
-It is launched in the same way as if the specified user clicked on the entry in the app list.
+The app is launched in the same way as if the specified user clicked on the entry in the app list.
+The user is passed to the launched app via the event args.
 Passing `null` for `user` will result in an exception.

+MUA apps launch with the a default user context.
+The `user` value, which is passed to the activated application via the event arguments, indicates who the app is activating on behalf of.
+A Single-User-Aware app will launch in the context of the `user` value that is passed into this API.

 ## -see-also